e-gun/HipparchiaGoServer/INSTRUCTIONS/SEMANTICVECTORS.md

 with the `-rv` flag: `HipparchiaGoServer -rv`

 Any edit to any of these configuration files will be detected when you next search.
 A new model will be built with those new settings.
+There is no need to restart the server.

 The `stops` are lists of terms you wish to omit from the model.
-These should be common words that reveal little about the underlying collection of words: "the", "this", "a", "where", "so" ...
+These should be common words that reveal little about the underlying collection of words: "the", "this", "a", "where", "so", "under" ...

 ## Word2Vec